Clement-Devevey/Cloud_Computing_LAB2/README.md

 - [x] A client can contribute and upload more hot-dog images to the bucket
 - [x] You are free to choose whatever images you want to build the set of images (you need around 20 images).
 Half of this images must represent hot-dogs.
 As for the other half, pick whatever you want

+Thanks to Django, we have been able to link HTML and python.
+This way, we can get images from the bucket s3 and send the link of theses images to the HTML page.
+There is also a log file, called testOn.txt, to remember what choices users have made.
+Users make choices by checking checkbox and then press submit button.

 # Team
 - Alexis DEGRANGE